SouhaMourou/SouhaMourou/README.md

   🤝 Let's Connect

-I'm always looking for new opportunities to collaborate on projects related to AI and remote sensing.
-If you're interested in working with me, or if you just want to chat about machine learning, feel free to reach out to me on LinkedIn.
+💬 I'm always looking for new opportunities to collaborate on projects related to AI.
+If you're interested in working with me, or if you just want to chat about Machine Learning, feel free to reach out to me on LinkedIn.